abulmhmd/Human_Activity/README.md

 # Human_Activity
+bulid a model a in teachable machine and visualized in streamlit framework

 **POSE IDENTIFICATION** is a computer vision task that infers the pose of a person or object in an mage or video.
  We can also think of pose identification as the problem of determining the position and orientation of a camera relative to a given person or object.